 Candidates are also encouraged to take the Next Step by enrolling in the TESOL Practicum where they can apply the skills and newly developed talents learned throughout the program by working with an experienced ESL professional in a classroom setting; this can be a volunteer position.
 Candidates will work closely with the instructor throughout the practicum course in this real-world experience.

-If you wish to take one of the TESOL online and in-class courses for professional development without registering for the program, you may do so.
+If you wish to take one of the TESOL online courses for professional development without registering for the program, you may do so.
 Simply register for an available section.

 Although most students finish this certificate program within one to two years, in order to be eligible for a certificate from UC San Diego Extension, all required and elective coursework must be completed within five years of beginning a certificate program.